afry-south/afry-south.github.io/_posts/2021-05-03-swedish-named-entity-recognition.md

 > In my opinion creating demos has never been simpler than with streamlit.io

-Back to the problem at hands, I wished to deploy a model through streamlit that actually was a meaningful experience where efficiency and performance are combined, according to the Londogard motto.
+Back to the problem at hands, I wished to deploy a model through streamlit that actually was a meaningful experience where efficiency and performance are combined, according to the my own motto.
 As such I embarked on the journey that was to deploy a NER model for _Swedish_ where Swedish actually isn't all to common in NLP.
 Lately _Kungliga Biblioteket_ has been trying to improve this through their [spaCy-contribution](https://github.com/Kungbib/swedish-spacy), which yet has to be included in spaCy, and their [HuggingFace-contributions](https://huggingface.co/KB/) where we can find BERT, Electra & Albert pre-trained.
 My first idea was to take one of these and fine-tune to finally deploy, but the size of BERT is too large as is.